Meituan-Dianping/Robust/README.md

 	  return new B().setThis(this).getThis();
 	}
 	```
-3. Not Support add fields,but you can add classes.
+3. Not Support add fields,but you can add classes currently, this feature is under testing.
 4. Classes added in patch should  be static nested classes or non-inner classes,and all fields and methods in added class should be public.
-5. Not suport fix bugs in constructors.
+5. Suppoort to  fix bugs in constructors currently is under testing.
 6. Not support methods which only use fields,without method call or new expression.
+7. Suppoort to resources and so file is under test.
 ## License

     Copyright 2017 Meituan-Dianping